 Buffett is famous for betting on a sure thing.
 For that reason, he likes to see companies with demonstrated earnings stability.

-Let's examine Qualcomm's earnings and free cash flow:
+Let's examine Qualcomm's earnings and free cash flow history:

 2. Return on equity and debt

-Though the company owns a portfolio of valuable patents, telecommunications devices are fairly susceptible to technological change -- Buffett might be a bit wary of investing in the industry.
+Telecommunications devices and technologies are fairly susceptible to technological change -- Buffett might be a bit wary of investing in the industry in general.

 The Foolish conclusion

 So is Qualcomm a Buffett stock?
 Probably not, as it doesn't operate in a particularly straightforward, predictable industry.
 But industry aside, the company does exhibit several of the fundamental characteristics of a Buffett investment: consistent or growing earnings, high returns on equity with limited debt, and tenured management.
 To stay up to speed on Qualcomm's progress, simply add it to your stock Watchlist.
 If you don't have one yet, you can create a Watchlist of your favorite stocks.

 If you're interested in another name to profit off the mobile market, check out "The Next Trillion-Dollar Revolution."
 I invite you to download this special report for a limited time by clicking here -- it's free.

 Ilan Moscovitz doesn't own shares of any company mentioned.
 You can follow him on Twitter, where he goes by @TMFDada.
 The Motley Fool owns shares of Qualcomm and has a disclosure policy.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.